Interior Design Idea for a Spanish Style Home

 In the USA, you can find a concentration of Spanish-style homes in the southwest region in states such as California, Texas, New Mexico, Arizona, and Florida.
 Some of the commonplace features of the interior Spanish-style homes include red tile roofs and clean stucco walls.

 We have already heard a lot about the attractive Spanish-style mansions of celebrities, including Lauren Conrad’s Pacific home, Vince Vaughn’s Los Angeles Home, and Holly Madison’s Spanish-style home in California.
-Here we shall walk through many notable characteristics of the Spanish Style and what makes it an in-demand and trending decor style.

 1. Earthy Color Palette